smaccm/phase2/README.md

 ```

 **Note that you can just run the `code-build.sh` script to rebuild the code rather then re-running everything with `main.sh`**
+**Also note that there are other applications in this deliverable that run on the pixhawk.
+Documentation for these can be found here: https://github.com/smaccm/may-drop-odroid-manifest**
 The serial test
 ===============